CPAN-Security/security.metacpan.org/presentations/tprc2023-cpan-sec-lightening-talk.md

 Note:

-* Rules, project management and funding
+* Rules, project management, funding
 * Integration with non-CPAN package indices
-* Tooling for analyzing dependencies for known vulnerabilities
+* Tooling for analyzing deps for known vulnerabilities
 * Tracking legal and privacy issues around CPAN metadata, and compliance with GDPR, NIS2, and other regulations